rokucommunity/rooibos/docs/index.md

 Note the hierarchical display of the Testsuite _[Simp] Simple Tests_, the group _tests initialization of vm_ and the test itself _can instantiate with invalid modelLocator_.

 ### Rooibos annotations
+<a name="simple-syntax-for-writing-tests"></a>

-Rooibos provides a library of annotations which can be used to define TestSuides, It groups, Test Cases, Parameterized tests, and more.
+Rooibos provides a library of annotations which can be used to define TestSuites, It groups, Test Cases, Parameterized tests, and more.
 All annotations are of the following form

 ```
 '@ANNOTATION DATA